 It is the year 1905.
-Thomas Richardson goes to a remote island to rescue his sister after she’s captured by a mysterious religious cult requesting a ransom for her protected return.
+Thomas Richardson’s captured by a mysterious religious cult requesting a ransom for her protected return he then goes to a remote island to rescue her.
 It before long turns out to be evident that the religion will lament the day it bedeviled this man, as he dives further and more profound into the insider facts and lies whereupon the collective is constructed.

 2) The Autopsy of Jane Doe (2016)

-While investigating the murder of a family, Sheriff Sheldon and his team are puzzled by the discovery of the body of a stranger buried in the basement that does not fit the crime scene.
+During the investigation of the murder of a family, Sheriff Sheldon, and his team are confused by the discovery of the body of a stranger buried in the basement that does not fit within the crime scene.
 He brings the corpse of the beautiful Jane Doe late at night to the coroner Tommy Tilden and requests to have the cause of death until the next morning to have an answer to the press.
 Tommy’s son and assistant Austin Tilden had other plans, but they decide to stay to help his father in the autopsy.
 Along the turbulent and terrible night, they uncover strange and frightening insider facts about Jane Doe.

 3) The Boy (2016)

-Greta, a young American woman, takes a job as a nanny in a remote English village and discovers that the family’s 8-year-old is a life-sized doll that the parents care for just like a real boy as a way to adapt to the demise of their real child 20 years ago.
-When she violates a list of strict rules, her worst nightmare is brought to life by a series of disturbing, inexplicable events and she comes to believe that the doll is alive.
+Greta takes a job as a nanny in a remote English village and she’s puzzled to see that the family’s 8-year-old is a life-sized doll that the parents care for just like a real boy as a way to adapt to the demise of their real child 20 years ago.
+She violates a list of strict rules, which lead to her worst nightmare.
+A series of disturbing, inexplicable events and she comes to believe that the doll is alive.

 4) The Evil Dead (1981

-Five college students take time off to spend a peaceful vacation in a remote cabin.
-A book and audio tape is discovered, and its evil is found to be powerful once the incantations are read out loud.
-The friends find themselves helpless to stop the evil as it takes them one by one, with only one survivor left with the evil dead and desperately tries to fight to live until morning.
+Five undergrads get some much-needed rest to spend a serene get-away in a far off lodge.
+A book and sound tape are found, and its evil is discovered to be powerful once the chants are recited out loud.
+The companions get themselves vulnerable to stop the malevolent as it takes them individually, with just a single survivor left with the malicious dead and frantically attempts to battle to live until morning.

 5) The Forest (2016)

 The majority of the story is set in and around the Aokigahara Forest (also known as Suicide Forest located in Japan).
 Sara Price an American woman, receives a phone call from the Japanese police telling her that they think her troubled twin sister Jess Price is dead, as she was seen going into Aokigahara forest.
-Despite the concerns of her fiance, Rob, she journeys to Japan and arrives at the hotel where her sister was staying.
+She journeys to Japan despite the concerns of her fiance, Rob.
+She arrives at the hotel where her sister was staying.
 At her hotel, Sara meets a reporter named Aiden.
-They drink together, and she tells him of her parents’ death.
-In reality, her father killed her mother, then committed suicide, but she tells him they were killed by a drunk driver.
-Her sister saw the bodies, but she didn’t look.
+They drink together, and she tells him about her parents’ death.
+She tells him they were killed by a drunk driver but in reality, her father killed her mother, then committed suicide.
+Her sister saw the bodies.
 Aiden invites her to go into the forest with him and a park guide, Michi, so she can look for her sister.